 I have come to believe that it was not the steps that have helped me to stay sober this long, but being plugged into a community of other recovering addicts like myself.
 The opposite of addiction is not sobriety, the opposite of addiction is connection.
 I first heard that concept from a therapist by the name of Edward Anton, when he gave a class on Cognitive Behavioral Therapy at the Reach Seminar in St. Louis, Mo. in July, 2016.
 He says that “connections have purpose”.

-Addiction in all forms, whether it be drugs, gambling, or porn, are primarily isolating activities.
+Addiction in all forms, whether it be drugs, gambling, or porn, are primarily isolating activities, but still people can have some great porn in sites like spankbang online and others.
 I could be at a party filled with people and yet, be alone, just me and my drink.
 My main problem was my unhealthy obsession with inanimate objects.
 As with any abusive relationship, there were negative consequences, but there was a lot attracting me to them.
 For one thing, they were cheap to come by and they didn’t require any vulnerability or courage on my part.
 In fact, I could easily fit into the “club” of other users and it made me feel like I had a kind of community, but one in which we were all isolated together.

 Certainly, AA preaches connection, first with a higher power and then with a sponsor and the group as a whole.
 However, they are also known for transferring their addictions to other inanimate objects.
 Who has ever gone to an AA meeting when there aren’t hoards of recovering alcoholics outside smoking cigarettes?